UKGovernmentBEIS/inspect_ai/README.md

 $ pip install -e ".[dev]"
 ```

 If you use VS Code, you should be sure to have installed the recommended extensions (Python, Ruff, and MyPy).
-Note that you'll be promoted to install these when you open the project in VS Code.
+Note that you'll be prompted to install these when you open the project in VS Code.